 “The earth is but one country, and mankind its citizens.”
 Similarly, in 2001 the Bahá’í International Community issued a statement in which they claimed “We are a single people, inhabiting the planet Earth, one human family bound together in a common destiny, a single entity created from one same substance, obligated to ‘be even as one soul.’”

-The Bahá’í religion is open and welcoming to those who are willing to accept Bahá’u’lláh as the latest Manifestation of God as well as accept the Covenant he made with his followers about his successor and interpreter, Abdu’l-Bahá (8).
-If one is to convert to the faith it is essential for him or her to become part of the faith community, and openly declare his or her faith at a local or national Spiritual Assembly.
+The Bahá’í religion and its members are open and welcoming to those who are willing to accept its core doctrines.
+Most important is placing one’s belief in Bahá’u’lláh as the latest Manifestation of God and accepting the Covenant he made with his followers about his successor and interpreter, Abdu’l-Bahá (8).
+It is also essential that one becomes a part of the community and openly declares his faith at a local or national Spiritual Assembly.

 1. Bahai.org.
 The Bahá’í Faith.
 Available.